Zvi Yehezkeli: Biography

-Zvi Yehezkeli was born in Jerusalem to a secular family with Iraqi Jewish and Kurdish Jewish origins.
+Yehezkeli was born in Jerusalem to a secular family with Iraqi Jewish and Kurdish Jewish origins.
 He has two younger sisters.
 His father's family immigrated from Iraq when he was a year old and his mother was born en route from Kurdistan to Israel.
 In the Israel Defense Forces, Yehezkeli served in an elite infantry unit.
-After his discharge he worked for the Shin Bet, and traveled abroad for six years working as a security guard at embassies.
+After completing his service, he worked for the Shin Bet, and traveled abroad for six years working as a security guard at embassies.
 He became interested in Islam while working in Europe and seeing Yitzhak Rabin shaking Yasser Arafat's hand during the Oslo I Accord ceremony on television.
 When he returned to Israel at the age of 25, he attended the Hebrew University in Jerusalem, majoring in Media and Middle East History, and studying Arabic, becoming fluent in the language.
 In 1997, he moved to Hebron, and then to Jenin, to achieve a better grasp of the Arab culture and language.

 In the early 2000s, Yehezkeli was a popular television presenter, and "lived a bachelor's life at high speed".
 After the Second Lebanon War, he planned to go on a 5-week tour of India.
 On the way, Yehezkeli stopped in Uman to visit the grave of Nachman of Breslov, and spent Shabbat with a religious family, deciding after to become a baal teshuva (returnee to Judaism).
-He is married to Meital and is the father of five children.
+He is married to Meital and is the father of eight children.
 They live in the Gush Etzion settlement block.